Neo-Luddite Reading Group

 Bluesky

-The 2nd Wednesday of each month 6:30-8:30 EST virtually, with hosting provided by Iffy Books
+Substack The 2nd Wednesday of each month 6:30-8:30 EST in-person at Iffy Books.
+There is also a virtual option for accessiblity purposes, also hosted by Iffy Books

 Email neoluddite@victorgom.es, or sign up at iffy to be added to the mailing list!
 Necessary for receiving the jitsi link (video-conferencing software we will use) and if you'd like to join the discord.